apache/spark/UPDATING.md

 Airflow 1.7.1 has issues with being able to over subscribe to a pool, ie. more slots could be used than were available.
 This is fixed in Airflow 1.8.0, but due to past issue jobs may fail to start although their dependencies are met after an upgrade.
-To workaround either temporarily increase the amount of slots above the the amount of queued tasks or use a new pool.
+To workaround either temporarily increase the amount of slots above the amount of queued tasks or use a new pool.

 ### Less forgiving scheduler on dynamic start_date
 Using a dynamic start_date (e.g. `start_date = datetime.now()`) is not considered a best practice.
 The 1.8.0 scheduler
 is less forgiving in this area.
-If you encounter DAGs not being scheduled you can try using a fixed start_date and renaming your dag.
+If you encounter DAGs not being scheduled you can try using a fixed start_date and renaming your DAG.
 The last step is required to make sure you start with a clean slate, otherwise the old schedule can interfere.

 ### New and updated scheduler options